Skip to navigation Skip to content

 • Any maintenance received from the estate is not assessed as maintenance income.
 Any arrears owing are exempt from the maintenance income test

-• Any capitalised maintenance received prior to the payers death will continue to be assessed as maintenance income until the end of the capitalised period, or until the youngest child in that group turns 18
+• Any capitalised maintenance received before the payers death will continue to be assessed as maintenance income until the end of the capitalised period, or until the youngest child in that group turns 18

 If Child Support have not been advised of the payer's death, warm transfer the caller to the Deceased Customer Management (DCM) team using the Services Australia Workspace.